cmugpi/gpi-labs/trainerlab/README.md

 	scp ANDREWID@unix.andrew.cmu.edu:~/path/to/handin.zip /mnt/c/Users/USERNAME/Downloads/

-Once `handin.zip` is on your local computer, you'll be able to upload the zip to Autolab using your browser.
+Once `handin.zip` is on your local computer, you'll be able to upload the zip to Gradescope using your browser.